TEN-framework/portal/content/docs/ten_framework/graph.md

           "name": "B",
           "dest": [
             {
-              // First destination is ext_b
+              // The first destination is ext_b
               "extension": "ext_b"
             },
             {
-              // Second destination is ext_d in the subgraph "extension": "graph_any_name:ext_d"
+              // The second destination is ext_d in the subgraph, which is an advanced usage "extension": "subgraph_1:ext_d"
+            },
+            {
+              // The third destination is the subgraph, but this requires the subgraph to explicitly expose the cmd_in interface B,
+              // otherwise it will be considered an error condition "subgraph": "subgraph_2"
             }
           ]
         }
       ]
     },
     {
-      // ext_c in the subgraph transmits cmd H to ext_a "extension": "graph_any_name:ext_c",
+      // ext_c in the subgraph transmits cmd H to ext_a, which is an advanced usage "extension": "subgraph_1:ext_c",
+      "cmd": [
+        {
+          "name": "H",
+          "dest": [
+            {
+              "extension": "ext_a"
+            }
+          ]
+        }
+      ]
+    },
+    {
+      // subgraph_2 transmits cmd H to ext_a, but this requires the subgraph to expose the cmd_out interface H,
+      // otherwise it will be considered an error condition "subgraph": "subgraph_2",
       "cmd": [
         {
           "name": "H",